digitalocean/container-blueprints/DOKS-CI-CD/README.md

 **Hint:**

-The [Tekton Catalog](https://hub.tekton.dev) (or Hub) provides a ready to use collection of task definitions for common use scenarios such as cloning a git repository, building a docker image via kaniko, etc. You can install them in your Kubernetes cluster either via `tkn` CLI, or `kubectl`.
-Then, you can reference each task in your custom pipeline using the `taskRef` field (you can see such an example in the pipeline definition to follow).
+The [Tekton Catalog](https://hub.tekton.dev) (or Hub) provides a ready to use collection of task definitions for common use scenarios, such as cloning a git repository, building a docker image via kaniko, etc. You can install them in your Kubernetes cluster either via `tkn` CLI, or `kubectl`.
+Then, you can reference each task in your custom pipeline using the `taskRef` field (you can see such an example in the example pipeline definition to follow).

 By design, Tekton will not run your Pipelines when created.
 To launch a Pipeline into execution, you need to create a [PipelineRun](https://tekton.dev/docs/pipelines/pipelineruns) resource.
 A PipelineRun allows you to instantiate and execute a Tekton Pipeline in your Kubernetes cluster.
 A PipelineRun executes the Tasks in the Pipeline in the order they are specified until all Tasks have executed successfully or a failure occurs.

 **Important Notes:**

-- Pipeline resources are [deprecated](https://tekton.dev/docs/pipelines/migrating-v1alpha1-to-v1beta1/#replacing-pipelineresources-with-tasks) starting with `v1beta1` version of Tekton APIs.
+- Pipeline resources are [deprecated](https://tekton.dev/docs/pipelines/migrating-v1alpha1-to-v1beta1/#replacing-pipelineresources-with-tasks) starting with `v1beta1` version of Tekton APIs (hence, not used in this tutorial as well).
 Users are encouraged to use the new features as explained in the deprecation note.
 - Tasks referenced within a Pipeline will get the corresponding TaskRun objects created automatically (no need to create them separately).

 Below picture illustrates Pipelines and Tasks composition: